At-Home COVID Tests: How To Know What's Covered By Your Health Insurance

 There is a limit on the program.
 You can only get a reimbursement for up to eight tests per month.

-Health insurers are still figuring out how consumers will apply for and get their reimbursements.
+Health insurers have been figuring out how consumers will apply for and get their reimbursements.

-In a statement, the parent corporation for Tufts Health Plan and Harvard Pilgrim Health Care said, “We are working to determine how best to implement this new federal requirement, with a focus on simplifying the process for our members.”
+Beginning Wednesday, members of Tufts Health Plan and Harvard Pilgrim Health Care will be able to go to their plan’s website and print out a form, which will lay out how to get a reimbursement.

-Blue Cross Blue Shield has not responded to a request for comment yet.
+Blue Cross Blue Shield is still working on its plan.
+In a statement, the health insurer said, “We are working to implement this new coverage for self-administered at-home COVID tests as quickly and simply as possible for our members.
+We expect our processes to continue to evolve.
+We will keep our members informed as we progress.”

 Consumers who do not have private insurance will not be able to get reimbursements at this point.
 However, the federal government is working on setting up a website, where you will be able to order a test and get it shipped to you for free.